Updated 11/2022

 CWB 1010: Explores the complete set of web authoring skills using HTML and/or other languages.
 The course covers links, backgrounds, controlling text and graphic placement, tables, image maps and forms.

-9810CEFRHS FRCC Web Editing Tools (May be taken for concurrent enrollment credit through FRCC)
+9810CEFRHS FRCC Web Editing Tools

 Credits: 5

-Prerequisites: FRCC Complete Web Authoring or Teacher Approval
+Prerequisites: Complete Web Authoring or Teacher Approval

 Meets requirement(s): Fine & Applied Arts, Math Computer Science